cecam/users-app/README.md

 - ReactJS: A JavaScript library used to create the user interface of the application.

+- TypeScript: A statically typed superset of JavaScript that enhances code readability and reliability.

 - Vite: A build tool that serves as the development server for the application, providing fast refresh and other features.

 - Tailwind CSS: A utility-first CSS framework used for styling the application, enabling rapid UI development.